Kong/kubernetes-ingress-controller/docs/deployment/kong-enterprise.md

 We assume that we start from scratch and you don't have Kong Enterprise deployed.
-For the sake of simplicity, we will deploy Kong Enterprise and it's database in Kubernetes itself.
+For the sake of simplicity, we will deploy Kong Enterprise and its database in Kubernetes itself.
 You can safely run them outside Kubernetes as well.

 ## Table of content